The-Agentic-Intelligence-Co/.github/profile/README.md

 We build open-source AI tools because advanced technology should be accessible to anyone, not just those who can pay for it.

-This organization hosts projects that make AI, automation, and creative tools practical and usable for creators, developers, and tech enthusiasts.
+This organization hosts projects that make AI, automation, and creative tools practical and usable for creators, developers, and everyone.

 ## Projects